stackrox/stackrox/operator/tests/TROUBLESHOOTING_E2E_TESTS.md

 ## Structure

 All kuttl tests are in the [tests](.) directory.
-It contains three suites, each containing a single test:
+It contains four tests, contained in three suites:
-- [central/basic-central](central/basic-central) - various `Central` resource configurations and switching between them.
+- [central/central-basic](central/central-basic) - exercises some core `Central` CR features.
-  In theory, on a large enough cluster this could be split into multiple parallel tests.
+- [central/central-misc](central/central-misc) - various `Central` resource configurations and switching between them.
-- [securedcluster/basic-sc](securedcluster/basic-sc) - various `SecuredCluster` resource configurations
+- [securedcluster/sc-basic](securedcluster/sc-basic) - various `SecuredCluster` resource configurations
   and switching between them.
 Separate, because we only support deploying a single `SecuredCluster` instance per cluster at a time.
-- [upgrade/upgrade](upgrade/upgrade) - intended to be started on a cluster with the previously released opeartor version already installed.
+- [upgrade/upgrade](upgrade/upgrade) - intended to be started on a cluster with the previously released operator version already installed.
 This test:
   1. creates a full stackrox installation and makes sure it's healthy,
   2. upgrades the operator to the version under test, makes sure it's running,